sonatsuer/sonatsuer.github.io/_posts/2018-05-14-curry-howard-from-scratch-2.md

 \\]

 What we defined so far is called the *untyped lambda calculus*.
-Even though it gives us a formal theory of functions, it is not enough for our purposses as we also need function sets.
+Even though it gives us a formal theory of functions, it is not enough for our purposes as we also need function sets.
 To be able to talk about some sort of function sets, we will introduce the notion of *type* into our theory.

 The definition of a type is going to be very simple: if \\(\alpha\\) and  \\(\beta\\) are types then so is
 \\(\alpha\to\beta\\).
 Note that, formally speaking, there is no difference between types and propositions we defined in the previous post.
-On the other hand, while a propositon has the connotation of a judgement, a type will be more like function sets.
+On the other hand, while a proposition has the connotation of a judgement, a type will be more like function sets.

 Now we will define our typing relation between lambda terms and types.
 If a lambda term \\(M\\) is related to the type
 \\(\tau\\) then we will say that \\(M\\) is of type \\(\tau\\) and denote it by \\(M\colon\tau\\).
-We will call a statemnt like \\(M\colon\tau\\) a type assignment.
+We will call a statement like \\(M\colon\tau\\) a type assignment.
 A context will simply be a set of type assignments.
 Our typing system will consist of rules, which given a context, allows us to derive type assignments.
 If a context \\(\Gamma\\) allows us to derive an assignment \\(M\colon\tau\\) we will denote it by \\(\Gamma\vdash M\colon\tau\\).
 Note that we are overloading the symbol \\(\vdash\\) here.